 During this period, employees may assist you to finalise your affairs in the electorate office.

-For personal employees or employees of a Senator who also holds an office, M&PS will write to employees separately regarding their individual circumstances.
+For personal employees or employees of a Senator who also holds an office, MaPS will write to employees separately regarding their individual circumstances.

 No. You are no longer able to direct staff to travel from the day of the Federal election.

-Approval is required from your Advice and Support Director prior to travel taking place.
+Approval is required from MaPS prior to travel taking place.